Last updated on June 5th, 2023

 However, it would be best to seek help from professional account managers who are well-versed in the Seller Central dashboard and its amazing features.
-This way, you can already skip the learning curve and proceed with doing more important tasks in your business.
+This way, you can skip the learning curve and proceed with accomplishing more important tasks in your business.

 Once you use FBA to fulfill your orders, expect higher return rates because customers can return their orders directly to Amazon, not to you, even without your approval.
 In addition, with Amazon's 30-day return window, customers can choose to return the products, and Amazon will take care of the return shipping, especially if it's fulfilled through FBA.

 Unfortunately, this situation means additional costs for sellers and higher rates of damaged and lost inventory that they cannot resell anymore.
 Moreover, FBA sellers cannot modify their return policies and must comply with Amazon's since they must provide the same experience and guarantees to all customers.

 Even though returns are inevitable in ecommerce, you must not let them hinder you from scaling your business.
 So to avoid returns, whether fraudulent or not, you must optimize your product listings by providing accurate sizing guides, detailed descriptions, and clear images and videos.

 This way, your customers can clearly visualize the products and get the variation they need.

 Working with professional photographers and videographers will give you high-quality media for your listing.
 Also, take advantage of copywriting or listing optimization services for the best results.

 Remarket Your Products on Other Platforms